smartiniOnGitHub/vweb-example/docs/Static-builds-on-Ubuntu.md

 ## Build OpenSSL (with MUSL libraries)

+First ensure to have musl libraries: the package is 'musl-gcc' (default in Alpine Linux) and 'musl-tools' in Ubuntu; otherwise get musl sources from [musl - libc](https://musl.libc.org/), usually newer than default distribution package, then compile and install.
+For example ensure to have musl libraries installed in `/usr/lib/x86_64-linux-musl/` and related include files at `/usr/local/src/` maybe with a symbolic link in `/usr/local/include/musl` to reference `/usr/local/src/musl/include`.
+Check if add another symbolic link `/usr/local/src/musl` to reference desired version of related sources.

-Just for test, tried to build OpenSSL with musl, to be able to use as dependency in my builds here.
+Then build OpenSSL sources (usually newer than default distribution package) with musl libraries, to be able to use as dependency in my builds here.

 Get sources, unzip and fix permissions:
 ```bash